hmooms/gui-test/readme.md

 If you see a window with "Hello, wxWidgets!" displayed, then wxWidgets is successfully installed.

-If you use Neovim or other editor that uses clang for compiling create a compile_commands.json with bear
+If you use Neovim or other editor that uses clangd for compiling create a compile_commands.json with bear

 ```bash
 sudo apt-get update